onap/integration/docs/integration-labs.rst

 --------------

 This lab is for community use.
-It is always provided with the last stable version, i.e. Guilin release during Honolulu development time.
+It is always provided with the last stable version, i.e. Honolulu release during Istanbul development time.
-Please note that such labs do not provide admin rights and is shared with all the users.
-It can be used to discover ONAP.

 See `Orange Openlab access procedure <https://wiki.onap.org/display/DW/Orange+OpenLab>`_ for details.